scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-h.md

 So the custom domain configures the ingress but also generates a certificate.
 They even plug to DNS provider API like Gandi to verify we are domain owner.

-- Here had mention we could attach certif to Ingress: https://github.com/scoulomb/aws-sa-exo/blob/master/sa-question-c.adoc
+- Here had mention we could attach certificate to Ingress: https://github.com/scoulomb/aws-sa-exo/blob/master/sa-question-c.adoc

 - In AWS when we manage certificate it is attached to the ELB.
 <!-- question I had -->